 If You Want To See Bucking, Better Attend The PBR!

-As of this writing, about Maggie's experience in "2007" I had started over 180 young horses and I had yet to have one buck!
+As of writing, about Maggie's experience in "2007" I had started almost 200 young horses and I had yet to have one buck!

 Maggie was no different.
 I had worked with Maggie on one occasion two years prior to riding her for the first time on April 20th 2007